Donna Shalala: Elections

-2018

 In March 2018, Shalala declared her candidacy in the Democratic primary for Florida's 27th congressional district.
 The district included just over half of Miami as well as some of its eastern suburbs.
 The district voted for Clinton by a comfortable margin in the 2016 presidential election, but its House seat was held by 30-year incumbent Republican Ileana Ros-Lehtinen, who had announced that she would retire at the conclusion of her term.

 In an interview with WFOR-TV, Shalala stated that she supported universal healthcare coverage, but opposed a Medicare For All single-payer healthcare system because she believed that individuals who liked their current employment-based healthcare plans should be able to keep them.
 On August 28, 2018, Shalala won the Democratic five-candidate primary over state Representative David Richardson.
 The outcome of the race was substantially closer than polling predicted, which had her leading consistently by double digits.
 She won with 31.9 percent of the vote, vs. 27.5% for Richardson.

 Shalala ran against Republican candidate María Elvira Salazar, an anchorwoman for Miami Telemundo outlet WSCV, in the general election.
 Shalala's campaign emphasized her experience and sought to tie Salazar to President Donald Trump, who was unpopular in the district.
 The race proved closer than expected, in part because Shalala does not speak Spanish; the 27th district is over 63 percent Latino.
 As late as a month before the election, polls showed Shalala either behind or practically tied with Salazar.
-However, Shalala won the election at the age of 77, making her the second-oldest freshman Representative in history after James B. Bowler who was elected at the age of 78 in 1953.
+However, Shalala won the election at the age of 77, making her the third-oldest freshman Representative in history after William Lewis of Kentucky who was elected at the age of 79 in 1948 and James B. Bowler of Illinois who was elected at the age of 78 in 1953.